klm42/strongloop-playground/README.md

 ## More to come ##

-- more
+- How does GIT work in my setup?
-- more
+- How to setup a node project in GIT?
-- more
+- How to continuously integrate?
 ...

 Matthias Kloppmann